21st-century requirements in schools are changing, and being a good leader means solving new puzzles. Are you keeping up?

 “No longer can these two groups continue to work in separate silos,” notes the report.
 “Today’s mandate is for the technology to support instruction and instructional leaders to pay attention to the technology tools that are available to make teaching and learning more meaningful to students.”

-Based on the technology leaders forum CoSN hosted, presenters and participants introduced several ways technology and curriculum could work together.
+Based on the technology leaders forum CoSN hosted earlier this year, presenters and participants introduced several ways technology and curriculum could work together.